Football in Leeds: Guiseley

-Farsley AFC

-Farsley AFC were formed in 2010, following the demise of Farsley Celtic.
-The club secured entry to the Northern Counties East League Premier Division.
-The original club were founded in 1908 by a group of local men from the village of Farsley, Celtic competed in local leagues around the Leeds area and Hospital Cups before moving into the Yorkshire Football League in the 1940s.
-They stayed in this league until 1982, when the Yorkshire and Midland Leagues merged to form the Northern Counties East League.
-A few successful seasons later Farsley were invited into the Northern Premier League.
-Farsley won promotion to the Conference North in 2005–06 via the play-offs, a success repeated the following season, promoting Celtic into the Conference National.

-Farsley Celtic announced in July 2007 that they were considering changing their name to FC Leeds or Leeds Celtic because Farsley is not well known and so their fanbase is small, a change that could be in place by the 2008–09 season.

-Following promotion to the Conference National, the club lasted one season and were relegated back to Conference North.
-The club went into administration and were unable to fulfill all of their fixtures in the 2009/10 campaign.

 Yorkshire Amateur

 Yorkshire Amateur A.F.C. were formed in Leeds in 1918, around the same time that Leeds City became defunct.
 Yorkshire Amateur were able to lease City's ground, Elland Road, but by 1920 it was sold to the newly formed Leeds United for £250.
 The club were one of the original founding members of the Yorkshire Football League in 1920–21, and played at various home grounds, as far away as Harrogate Town at one point.
 The following year they became the first ever football club from Britain to tour the Eastern European countries of Latvia and Estonia and moved to their current home of Bracken Edge, in Leeds.
 The most successful year in the club's history was in 1931–32; they reached the FA Cup 1st round going out to Carlisle United 3–1, they reached the semi-finals of the FA Amateur Cup before going out to Marine 2–1 and were crowned champions of the Yorkshire Football League Division Two.
 Yorkshire Amateur currently play in Northern Counties East League Division One.